-Court judgements against the Company and the Group, other than the judgements rendered by Estonian courts, may be more difficult to enforce than if the Company and its management were located in that respective country
+Court judgements against the Company and the Group, other than the judgements rendered by Estonian courts, may be more costly to enforce than if the Company and its management were located in that respective country

 The Company was formed in accordance with the Estonian laws and its registered office is in Estonia.
-For this reason the investors other than the investors located in Estonia, may encounter difficulties in serving summons and other documents relating to court proceedings on any of the entities within the Group and/or the management personnel working for the Group.
-For the same reason it may be more difficult for these investors to enforce a judgment of the Estonian court issued against any entities within the Group and/or the management personnel working for the Group than if those entities and/or the management personnel working for the Group than if those entities and/or the management personnel were located in that respective country.
+There is an EU-wide framework for serving court documents and enforcing judgments.
+However, the investors other than the investors located in Estonia, may encounter additional costs in serving summons and other documents relating to court proceedings on any of the entities within the Group and/or the management personnel working for the Group than if those entities and/or the management personnel were located in the investor's respective country.